andreacalderonvv/cse15l-lab-reports/Lab Report 2.md

 In this screenshot, first the main method was called in order to get a port number.
 After handleRequest is called.
 If /add-message is used in the URL, then the message in the query gets appended and is shown on the site.
 In the main method, the only relevant agrument is `String [] args` which ends up being the which port number is used.
 For `handleRequest`a `URI url` argument is taken in.
 From that arugment parts of it are taken and analzyed.
 For example the path and then the query, in order to display the prper message on the server.
+In this screenshot, the values of `message`, a field meant to keep the strings on the server, are "test."
+For the main method, args only contains the port number 4000.

 Screenshot 2: